Real estate investors are always talking about the ever-elusive and highly-coveted off-market deal.

 Knowing these can put you in a prime position to pick up off-market listings.

 If someone within my network came to me with an offer to buy one of my properties, I would probably take it in a heartbeat if the price was right.
-Even if the price was a bit under what I could get on the open market, I may still take the offer for a few reasons:
+Even if the price was a bit under market value, I may still take the offer for a few reasons:

 - I already know this person is interested

 - I already have a relationship with this person so negotiations may be smoother.

 - I may not have to utilize a real estate agent for the deal so I may be able to save thousands of dollars on commissions.